Engin-Boot/pong-stage-nayanamangalpalli/Stage0/User.md

 Handling user score

-### Scenario: Incrase a score
+### Scenario: Increase a score

 Given - Score variable

 When - A ball hits a canvas

-Then - The score of opposite user is incrementated
+Then - The increments a score of opponent user